genga6/paper-notes/README.md

-## 概要
+## What is this repository?
-このリポジトリは、**読んだ論文の内容を整理し、体系的に管理する** ためのものです。
+This repository is for taking notes on papers I have read.
-Obsidian でメモを作成し、それを GitHub Issues に自動で反映させることで、論文の記録・検索・管理を効率化します。
+Obsidian notes are automatically synced to GitHub Issues for efficient tracking and searching.